kenanpengyou/express-webpack-full-live-reload-example/README.md

 2. Install dependencies.

-        npm install
+        yarn
-        npm install supervisor -g
+        yarn global add supervisor

 3. Try these out.

-    * `npm start` to develop with full live reload.
+    * `yarn start` to develop with full live reload.
-    * `npm run browsersync` is a alternative for development.
+    * `yarn browsersync` is a alternative for development.
 It may be faster when modifying the express views (templates) only.
-    * `npm run production` to emit outputs and run the express for production.
+    * `yarn production` to emit outputs and run the express for production.
-    * `npm run build` if you care about what is hold in memory for development...
+    * `yarn build` if you care about what is hold in memory for development...

 ## Preview